-Elastic Load Balance (ELB) automatically distributes incoming traffic across multiple backend servers based on the rules you configure.
-ELB expands service capabilities of applications and eliminates single points of failure (SPOFs), improving application availability.
+Elastic Load Balance (ELB) automatically distributes incoming traffic across multiple backend servers based on the listening rules you configure.
+ELB expands the service capabilities of your applications and improves their availability by eliminating single points of failure (SPOFs).

-A load balancer distributes incoming traffic across multiple backend servers that reside in one or more availability zones (AZs).
+- Load balancer: distributes incoming traffic across backend servers in one or more availability zones (AZs).

-- Listener: You can add one or more listeners to a load balancer.
-A listener uses the protocol and port you specify to check for requests from clients and route the requests to associated backend servers based on the rules you define.
-For an HTTP or HTTPS listener, you can add forwarding policies to forward requests based on the domain name or URL.
+- Listener: uses the protocol and port you specify to check for requests from clients and route the requests to associated backend servers based on the listening rules and forwarding policies you configure.
+You can add one or more listeners to a load balancer.

-You can configure health checks for each backend server group to check the running status of each backend server.
-When the health check result of a backend server is Unhealthy, the load balancer automatically stops routing new requests to this server until it recovers.
+You can also configure health checks for a backend server group to check the health of each backend server.
+When a backend server is unhealthy, the load balancer stops routing new requests to this server.

-For more information, see Differences Between Classic and Enhanced Load Balancers.
+For details, see Differences Between Dedicated and Shared Load Balancers.

 You can use either of the following methods to access ELB:

-You can make calls to APIs to access ELB.
+You can call APIs to access ELB.
 For details, see the Elastic Load Balance API Reference.